gitpypy/learnpy/readme.txt

 My stupid boss still prefers SVN.
 Creating a new branch is quick and simple.
 Switched to a new branch 'dev'.
+Git stash is a temporary solution for interrupted half-finished work.